 No more water, the fire next time."

-is very common in fiction, there are a wide variety of ways in which it can actually manifest; this can be measured on two sliding scales, depending on the size of the "world" in question, and to exactly what extent it "ends".
+While The End of the World as We Know It is very common in fiction, there are a wide variety of ways in which it can actually manifest; this can be measured on two sliding scales, depending on the size of the "world" in question, and to exactly what extent it "ends".
 This is derived in part from Bruce Sterling's analysis of ways in which the Real Life world could theoretically end.

-- Continental: An entire continent or landmass ("Eurasia", "Oceania", "The Americas", etc).
+- Continental: an entire continent or even an entire landmass ("Oceania", "North America", "Eurasia", etc).